OUR TEAM

 Email: [email protected]

-H. E. Pham Sanh Chau is the Ambassador of the Socialist Republic of Vietnam to India.
+H. E. Pham Sanh Chau was the Ambassador of the Socialist Republic of Vietnam to India.
 Prior to this he was Assistant Minister of Foreign Affairs at Ministry of Foreign Affairs, Vietnam; Special Envoy of the Prime Minister of Vietnam on issues of UNESCO; Vietnam's representative in the Executive Board of UNESCO; Secretary-General of the Vietnam National Commission for UNESCO and Director-General of the Cultural Diplomacy and UNESCO Affairs Department of the Ministry of Foreign Affairs.
-In 2011, Pham Sanh Chau was appointed as Ambassador of the Socialist Republic of Vietnam to the Kingdom of Belgium, the Grand Duchy of Luxembourg and the European Commission, where he played an instrumental role in negotiations between the European Union and Viet Nam to develop the EU-Viet Nam Free Trade Agreement and followed the EU-Viet Nam Dialogue on Human Rights.
+In 2011, Pham Sanh Chau was appointed as Ambassador of the Socialist Republic of Vietnam to the Kingdom of Belgium, the Grand Duchy of Luxembourg and the European Commission, where he played an instrumental role in negotiations between the European Union and Viet Nam to develop the EU-VietNam Free Trade Agreement and followed the EU-Vietnam Dialogue on Human Rights.
 He has received numerous state distinctions including the Grand Cross of the Order of the Crown from the Kingdom of Belgium and the Ordre des Palmes Academiques from the Government of France in recognition of his distinguished career of public service.
+Currently he is the Asia CEO of Vinfast, a Vietnamese electric vehicle manufacturer.

 Rajiv Bhatia